Increasing Passive Income Through Leverage And Arbitrage

 Big Decline In Passive Income In 2024

 But life has a funny way of throwing curve balls.
 In October 2023, I decided to take advantage of weakness in the San Francisco housing market and buy another home.
-This time, it was a real forever home with a lot of land, plenty of bedrooms and bathrooms, and a place I could live in for the rest of my life.
+This time, it was the perfect home with a lot of land and a view to raise my family.

 Given I sold stocks to pay cash for the house, I put a severe dent in my passive income.
-For 2024, I expect my passive income to decrease to roughly $230,000.
+For 2024, my passive income fell to $230,000 (from $380,000) for four months.
+Then I rented out my old house and have clawed my way back to about $275,000 a year.

-I've personally invested $954,000 in private real estate funds to earn more passive income.
+Since 2016, I've invested $954,000 in private real estate funds to earn more passive income, over $275,000 in Fundrise specifically.
 Fundrise specifically invests in the Sunbelt, where rental yields are higher and valuations are lower.
 Their speciality is in single-family and multi-family homes.

-So far, Fundrise manages over $3.5 billion in assets and has over 500,000 clients.
+Fundrise currently manages over $3.2 billion in assets and has over 350,000 clients.
 Fundrise is my favorite real estate crowdfunding platform today.
-The firm is a long-time sponsor of Financial Samurai and Financial Samurai is a six-figure investor in the Flagship Fund.
+The firm is a long-time sponsor of Financial Samurai and Financial Samurai is a six-figure investor in Fundrise.

 Manage Your Finances In One Place